chaklam-silpasuwanchai/Python-for-Data-Science/Lectures/06-Deployment/Heroku+Github Action/README.md

     cd workflows
     touch main.yml

-Inside this, we shall define our github action, i.e., everything we commit and push new code, it should help us automatically deploy to heroku.
+Inside this, we shall define our github action, i.e., everytime we commit and push new code, it should help us automatically deploy to heroku.
 The code is:

 ```yml
 name: Deploy